top of page

 Q. Who watches my kids in the pool?

 A. American Red Cross certified lifeguards watch over the campers while they swim.
-In addition to the lifeguard, all of Camp4Kids cabin counselors are trained in how to assist the lifeguard in case of an emergency and Camp4Kids also has some certified lifeguards on our staff as well.
+In addition to the lifeguards, all of Camp4Kids' cabin counselors are trained in how to assist the lifeguard in case of an emergency and Camp4Kids also has some certified lifeguards on our staff.